Lemons N Lyme

 Home » Blog

-Gluten Free Stuffed Carrot Cake Cookies (Dairy Free)
+Stuffed Gluten Free Carrot Cake Cookies (Dairy Free)

-Published: Oct 19, 2022 · Modified: Mar 17, 2025 by Victoria Faling · This post may contain affiliate links · Leave a Comment
+Published: Oct 19, 2022 · Modified: Mar 11, 2026 by Victoria Faling · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

-gluten free stuffed carrot cake cookies
+gluten free carrot cookies with dairy free frosting

 Gluten Free Carrot Cake Cookie Ingredients

 • Coconut oil: the main fat for these cookies.
-I have not tested them with with olive oil or butter.

 • Egg: you'll need 1 large egg for this recipe.